Alligator gar: Outside natural range

 On June 27, 2020, an alligator gar measuring 112 cm (3 ft 8in) was reported dead on the shore of Gonyeli Baraji reservoir, North Cyprus.
-Specialists from Cyprus Wildlife Research Institute collected the fish and explained its species to be alligator gar (Atractosteus spatula).
-It is suspected that the fish had been released recently and could not cope with the environment and died, however, it could be that the fish was resident there for years.
+Specialists from Cyprus Wildlife Research Institute collected the fish, and explained its species to be alligator gar (Atractosteus spatula).
+It is suspected that the fish had been released recently, and could not cope with the environment and died; however, it could be that the fish was resident there for years.
 A necropsy will be applied to find out more.

+Similarly, on May 12, 2023, an alligator gar measuring less than 2 feet was caught during a deweeding process in Dal Lake of Kashmir near the Sher-i-Kashmir International Conference Centre (SKICC), sparking concerns about potential effects on the ecosystem.

+In Thailand, an alligator gar have long been considered an imported aquarium fish.
+In reports of their discovery in various natural water sources, believed that they were released by aquaristen.
+In 2024, they were reported in the Mekong River in Chiang Rai Province, a natural border between Thailand, Laos and Myanmar, alongside Siberian sturgeon.

 Human uses

 Early history

-Native Americans in the South, and Caribbean peoples used the alligator gar's ganoid scales for arrow heads, breastplates and as shielding to cover plows.
-Early settlers tanned the skins to make a strong, durable leather to cover their wooden plows, and make purses and various other items.
+Native Americans in the South and Caribbean peoples used the alligator gar's ganoid scales for arrow heads, breastplates, and as shielding to cover plows.
+Early settlers tanned the skins to make a strong, durable leather to cover their wooden plows, make purses, and craft various other items.
 Gar oil was also used by the people of Arkansas as a repellent for buffalo gnats.

 For nearly half a century, alligator gar were considered "trash fish", or "nuisance species" by state and federal authorities who targeted them for elimination to protect gamefish populations, and to prevent alleged attacks on humans, a claim that remains unsubstantiated with the exception of occasional injuries sustained from captured alligator gar thrashing around on the decks of boats.
 Fishermen participated in the slaughter of thousands of alligator gar believing they were providing a great service.
 In 1992, PBS affiliate KUHT channel 8 became the presenting station for a public-outreach program that documented the life history cycle of alligator gar titled The Alligator Gar: Predator or Prey?.
 It was the first documentary ever produced and televised nationally about alligator gar at a time when it was still being referred to as a trash fish.
 The half-hour program ran for three years as part of an educational series titled "Exotic and Unusual Fishes", produced by Earthwave Society.
 It first aired in primetime during the 1992 July sweeps, and drew a 2.8 rating/4 share, making it the number-one rated program of the evening for several PBS affiliates.
 A decade passed before any significant action was taken to protect and preserve the remaining populations of alligator gar in the United States.
 Among the first to enact restoration and management practices was the Missouri Department of Conservation in partnership with Tennessee, Arkansas, Kentucky, Illinois, Alabama, Mississippi, Texas, Oklahoma, and Louisiana.